↑

 Print Pin

-The BEST Broccoli Salad I've ever had!
-Packed full of broccoli, bacon, grapes, almonds and tossed together with a creamy dressing, every bite is delicious!
+This delicious Broccoli Salad recipe is full of flavor and wonderfully easy to make!
+A tasty combination of fresh broccoli, savory bacon, juicy grapes and toasted almonds are tossed together with a creamy, slightly sweet and tangy dressing – every bite is delicious!
 The perfect addition to any BBQ, party, or potluck!

 Course Salad